core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon leaving the group or before re-joining the group, a group member MUST terminate all the ongoing long exchanges that it has started in the group as a client, and hence frees up the CoAP Token associated with the corresponding request.

-## Synchronization and Freshness # {#sec-freshness}
+## Freshness # {#sec-freshness}

-If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), a server can use the approach in {{sec-synch-challenge-response}} as a variant of the procedure in {{Section B.1.2 of RFC8613}}, before delivering request messages from a client to the application.
-This also makes the server (re-)synchronize with the client's Sender Sequence Number.
+If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), a server can use the approach in {{sec-synch-challenge-response}} as a variant of the Challenge-Response procedure based on the Echo Option {{RFC9175}}, before delivering request messages from a client to the application.

 Like in OSCORE {{RFC8613}}, assuming an honest server, the message binding guarantees that a response is not older than the request it replies to.
 Therefore, building on {{Section 7.3 of RFC8613}}, the following properties hold for Group OSCORE.